Superannuation / Personal Investment

 - Managed Fund (Cab Driver)

-- Invests according to the list of rules or mandate, defined in its product disclosure documents. i.e, Small Cap, European large cap, long-short funds, geared funds, income funds, bond funds
+- Invests according to the list of rules or the fund mandate.
+You can find definition of the fund’s mandate in its product disclosure documents.
+An example may be Large capitalised companies (certain size), Small or Micro Cap, long-short funds, geared funds, income funds, bond funds

-- Investments are made by a team of professionals utilising research conducted buy in house analysts.
+- Investments are made by a portfolio manager utilising research provided by in-house business analysts.

 - An Analyst may assess the merits of an investment and creditworthiness by;